 - 8.2.1.
-FPSE and its locals reaffirm their commitment to existing FPSE policy regarding Adult Basic Education, English as a Second Language programming, and education equity for persons with disabilities; and FPSE and its locals will lobby the provincial government and local institutions to restore student spaces in these areas to the levels delivered in 2002/03, at minimum, and to adopt those levels as a baseline for service plans.
-(2003) - 8.2.2.
 FPSE supports an equal and adequate funding level for ABE student spaces to apply in the school district and post-secondary sectors.
 In addition to equal and adequate funding levels, tuition charged, if any, should be equal in both sectors and each sector should have the ability to offer an uncapped number of funded ABE spaces.
+(1995) - 8.2.2.
+FPSE shall lobby for funding levels of ABE/ESL courses in the post-secondary system equal to funding levels of ABE/ESL courses for adults in the public school system.

-- 8.2.3.
-FPSE shall lobby for funding levels of ABE/ESL courses in the post-secondary system equal to funding levels of ABE/ESL courses for adults in the public school system. - 8.2.4.
+8.2.3.
 FPSE recommends that stable and adequate funding be provided to institutions to support quality ESL instruction as an integral part of their offerings; furthermore, enhanced and stable resources must be allocated to the post-secondary system for increased support services for adult ESL learners.
 (1990)